sagar2meena/Food-Delivery-Charges-API/README.md

 Tests are organized into files corresponding to the application components they target.
 For example:

-• validationErrors.test.js: Tests API input validation and error handling.
+• validationErrors.test.js: Tests API input validation and error handling.<br />
-• pricingCalculation.test.js: Focuses on testing the logic for calculating delivery prices.
+• pricingCalculation.test.js: Focuses on testing the logic for calculating delivery prices.<br />
-• databaseErrors.test.js: Ensures the application gracefully handles database errors.
+• databaseErrors.test.js: Ensures the application gracefully handles database errors.<br />
 • Each test file contains multiple test cases designed to cover a wide range of scenarios and edge cases.